kali-linex/linex/Documentation/process/howto.rst

 Becoming A Kernel Developer
 ---------------------------

-If you do not know anything about Linux kernel development, you should look at the Linux KernelNewbies project:
+If you do not know anything about Linex kernel development, you should look at the Linex KernelNewbies project:

 	https://kernelnewbies.org